katholiek-onderwijs-vlaanderen/sri-client/README.md

     * commonReference: If a referencing resource is not referencing directly to the given resource but they are related to each other because they are referencing to the same resource.
 [For example you are not deleting the basket.
 But the apples and oranges both refer to a promotion which gave two free apples when buying an orange, upon deleting the orange you want to delete all apples that reference the same 'promotion', it is required that apples an oranges both have a property that have the same property name 'promotion']
     * subResources: array with property paths to subResources of the reference which also need to be deleted.
     * parameters: optional parameters to filter on the references.
 [For example only delete the green apples upon deleting the basket]
+    * filter: function that filters out certain resources in memory
     * options: an options object that will be passed on as a parameter to the sriClient.getAll function.
 * **manageDateChanges(resource, options, sriClient):** manages the propagation of date changes for the given resource to it's dependencies.
 It needs an sriClient to query for this dependencies [This works in the same way as deletes but with updates on the period instead of deletes].
 The options are:
   * oldStartDate: the old startDate of the resource before it was updated.